-PPMA Show 2021 is the UK’s leading trade event for businesses involved in packaging for agricultural and horticultural organisations.
+PPMA Total Show 2022 is the UK’s leading trade event for businesses involved in packaging for agricultural and horticultural organisations.
 The Show will take place on at the NEC, Birmingham.

 What is packaging in agriculture?